who we are

 Our centres are designed not just for young people, but with them, to ensure they are relevant, accessible and highly effective.
 As a result, no two headspace centres are the same, with each offering unique services that reflect the needs of its local community.

-In regional and rural areas, getting access to expert psychiatrists is difficult.
-Our National Telehealth Service addresses this, by providing 12-25 year olds in these areas, access to highly-skilled psychiatrists via video consultations.
+In regional and rural areas, getting access to expert psychiatrists is difficult. headspace Tele-psychiatry addresses this, by providing 12-25 year olds in these areas, access to highly-skilled psychiatrists via video consultations.

 The low cost service ensures young people get high quality mental health care, while continuing their treatment within their local community.